Eurotermbank/Federated-Network-Toolkit-deployment/tutorial/Setup Toolkit on Kubernetes.md

 ### Enable kubernetes features

-After succesfull microk8s installation, we will configure kuberntes features.
+After succesfull microk8s installation, we need to configure Kubernetes features.

-For succsesfull kubernetes usage, we will need enable:
+For successful Kubernetes usage, we have to enable following features:
 1) DNS
 2) Dashboard
 3) Storage
 4) Ingress

-This features can be enabled one by one:
+Feature can be enabled one by one:
 ```bash
 sudo microk8s enable ingress
 ```

-or can be enabled by one cmd:
+or can be enabled with a single command:

 ```bash
 sudo microk8s enable dns dashboard storage ingress